 It also gives your account balance the opportunity to grow at a rate higher than you'd see with an all-cash portfolio, but in a more stable manner than you'd experience with an all-stock portfolio.

-What are the 3 asset types?
+What are the 3 most common asset types?

 Cash (short-term reserves)

-Main goal: keeping a stable value.
+Main goal: Keeping a stable value.
 You probably won't lose money with these investments, but you won't gain much either.

 Main risk: The rate at which you earn money could be lower than the rate of inflation.

-Main goals: gaining a moderate amount of earnings in exchange for a moderate amount of risk; offsetting the larger risk of stock investments.
+Main goals: Gaining a moderate amount of earnings in exchange for a moderate amount of risk; offsetting the larger risk of stock investments.